zmgfpower/deep-research/README.md

 - **Rapid Deep Research:** Generates comprehensive research reports in about 2 minutes, significantly accelerating your research process.
 - **Multi-platform Support**: Supports rapid deployment to Vercel, Cloudflare and other platforms.
 - **Powered by Google Gemini:** Utilizes the advanced Google Gemini models for accurate and insightful analysis.
-- **Thinking & Flash Models:** Employs sophisticated "Thinking" and "Flash" models to balance depth and speed, ensuring high-quality results quickly.
+- **Thinking & Networking Models:** Employs sophisticated "Thinking" and "Networking" models to balance depth and speed, ensuring high-quality results quickly.
+Support switching research models.
+- **Canvas** Supports editing of research content, with two editing modes: WYSIWYM and Markdown.
+It is possible to adjust the reading level, article length and full text translation.
 - **Research History:** Support preservation of research history, you can review previous research results at any time and conduct in-depth research again.
 - **Local & Server API Support:** Offers flexibility with both local and server-side API calling options to suit your needs.
 - **Privacy-Focused:** Your data remains private and secure, as all data is stored locally on your browser.
+- **Multi-key Support**: Support multi-key polling to improve API response efficiency.
 - **Multi-language Support**: English、简体中文.
 - **Built with Modern Technologies:** Developed using Next.js 15 and Shadcn UI, ensuring a modern, performant, and visually appealing user experience.
 - **MIT Licensed:** Open-source and freely available for personal and commercial use under the MIT License.